RDGitAcc03/pet-adoption/README.md

-# pet-adoption is a website application
+# pet-adoption is a website application.

 https://petadoptionfe.onrender.com/